TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Open Services with Ingress

 Ingress refers to the network object providing routing to access many services within a cluster.
 The setting of an ingress object runs by ingress controller.
 The `kubernetes-dashboard` service object can go public through ingress.
 See [Ingress Controller](/Container/Kubernetes/en/user-guide/#_16) regarding description on ingress and ingress controller.
-Below figure shows the structure of making dashboard public through ingress.
+The following figure shows the structure of making dashboard public through ingress.

 ![dashboard-02.png](http://static.toastoven.net/prod_infrastructure/container/kubernetes/dashboard-02.png)